delphinedouillet/HeroesOfPymoli/README.md

 # HeroesOfPymoli

-Homework deposit, the formatting seems to be affected on github compare to my jupyer notebook.
+Homework deposit, the formatting seems to be affected on github compared to my jupyer notebook.

 You can use this dropbox link to visualize it directly in jupyter notebook :